 79.1.
 (805.1.)
 Intervals between starts

-In slalom competitions, participants start at irregular intervals.
-The head of the timing and scoring team or his special assistant informs the starter, by agreement with the jury, when the next competitor starts.
-It is allowed to start the next participant if the participant who started before him is still on the track and has not finished by the time of the start.
+In slalom competitions, competitors start at unequal intervals.
+The head of the timing and scoring team or his special assistant informs the starter, in agreement with the jury, when the next participant starts.
+It is allowed to give the start to the next participant if the participant who started in front of him is still on the track and has not finished by the time of the start.

 79.2.1.
-On the first track, the competitors start in the order of starting numbers.
+On the first track, participants start in order of starting numbers.

 79.3.
 (805.3.)
 Starting commands

-After the starter receives permission to start the next competitor, he warns the competitor with the words: "Attention!, Ready!, Attention!, Achtung!" and a few seconds after that he says the starting command: “March!
+After the starter receives permission for the next participant to start, he warns the participant with the words: “Attention!, Ready!, Attention!, Achtung!” and a few seconds after that he pronounces the starting command: “March!
 Go!
 Partez!
-Los!
-The competitor must start within 10 seconds of the start command.
+Los!”
+The competitor must start within 10 seconds after the starting command.

 79.3.1.
-The participant must be at the start no later than 1 minute after the official call.
-When other participants are called to the start, the absence of the previous participants from the start may be taken into account.
-The referee at the start, however, can excuse the delay if, in his opinion, it was caused by unforeseen circumstances.
-In doubtful cases, the judge at the start may allow the participant to start conditionally.
+The participant must arrive at the start no later than 1 minute after the official call.
+When calling other participants to the start, the failure of previous participants to appear at the start may be taken into account.
+The start judge, however, can excuse the delay if, in his opinion, it was caused by unforeseen circumstances.
+In doubtful cases, the start judge may allow the competitor to start conditionally.
 In this case, the late competitor will be given a start in accordance with the normal starting order.
-The start referee makes the related decisions.
+The start judge makes related decisions.

-Each competitor must start in accordance with Article 79.3. of these Rules (805.3 of the FIS Rules), otherwise he will be sanctioned.
+Each competitor must start in accordance with Article 79.3. of these Rules (805.3 FIS Rules), otherwise he is subject to sanctions.

 80. (806.)
 Conducting slalom